 When Should I See a Doctor About Sleep Apnea?

 Maybe you’re experiencing difficulty sleeping or you might not be sure why you’re feeling tired all day every day.
-You can come to Koala® Center for Sleep & TMJ Disorders and speak with one of our sleep doctors about your issue.
+You can come to Koala® Center For Sleep & TMJ Disorders and speak with one of our sleep doctors about your issue.
 Keep reading to learn more about these topics.
 Serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 What are the warning signs of sleep apnea?